 Helsinki - Teachers

 Vilma has been competing for several years both in solo and céilí competitions, and she feels that competitions have pushed her to surpass herself, in addition to the good results, important memories, and new friends she has gained.
 Vilma has taken part in CLRG World Championships in London in 2014 and in Glasgow in 2016 with céilí teams, and these have been some of the most important moments of Vilma’s life.
 Vilma has also competed with céilí teams at the RCCEA Mainland European Championships in 2013, 2014, 2015, and 2017.
-In addition to competing, she is also progressing through her grade exams and performs with Celtic Spirit Irish Dancers.
+In addition to competing, she is also progressing through her grade exams.

 When Laura tried out Irish dancing for the first time in 2012, she immediately knew there was no return.
 Since her childhood she has been doing different dance styles from ballet to jazz dance.
 However, little by little Irish dancing superseded everything else, including any additional free time.
 Laura was attracted by the discipline of the dance and the possibility to outdo herself in every single practice.
 In the end the elegance of the dance fascinated her; even though the hands don’t move, she felt she was able to diversely express herself through the dance.